sparkfabrik/company-playbook/content/organization/operations.md

 ### Specialities

 We explained Sparkfabrik only employs _developers_.
-Sure there are differences and each person has her own natural or acquired inclination.
+Sure there are differences and each person has their own natural or acquired inclination.
 We broadly recognize four _Specialities_ that qualifies you as a developer and do our best to make you shine in accordance with your nature.
 During your career you will be probably cover more than a single speciality, even at the same time.

 * **Analyst**: Analysts are great when it comes to map a domain, fathom complexity and express it in a clear, rational, understandable form.
 Analysts may not always have a solution at hand but for sure they know when a need is fulfilled or a problem is solved.
 Analysts skills make for great Product Owners.
 * **Architect**: Architects describe the best possible solution to a framed problem.
 They are great decision makers, understand the long term implications of technical choices, know how to quickly probe, understand and adapt and always grasp the big picture.